 All blocks are encrypted in a special way, so everyone can have access to all the information but only a user who owns a special cryptographic key is able to add a new record to a particular chain.
 As long as you remain the only person who knows the key, no one can manipulate your transactions.
-In addition, cryptography is used to guarantee synchronisation of copies of the blockchain on each computer (or node) in the network.
+In addition, cryptography is used to guarantee synchronization of copies of the blockchain on each computer (or node) in the network.

 You can think of blockchain as a digital medical record: every record is a block which has a label stating the date and time when the record was entered.
 The medical history is extremely important for diagnosis and treatment purposes, so neither the doctor nor the patient should be able to modify the records already made.
 Nevertheless, the doctor owns a private key that allows him to make new records, and the patient owns a public key that allows him to access the records anytime.
 This method makes the data both accessible and secure.

 So, blockchain is by definition independent, transparent, and secure.
 The advantages of such a distributed ledger are obvious: being it cost and risk reduction, data security, or transactions transparency, companies from most industries can surely benefit from this new technology.
-This is specially handy against companies such as the bitcoin trading tool Bitcoin Rush, which is claimed by many to be a scam, due to the fact that blockchain can clearly tell if something is for real or not.

 The idea itself isn’t new, though: it was originally outlined in a 1976 research paper New Directions In Cryptography, but for a long time it was regarded as complicated and not safe.

-But in 2008 an unknown person or group of people known by the pseudonym Satoshi Nakamoto introduced Bitcoin (EXANTE: Bitcoin) —a simpler implementation of blockchain technology as a digital currency.
+But in 2008 an unknown person or group of people known by the pseudonym Satoshi Nakamoto introduced Bitcoin —a simpler implementation of blockchain technology as a digital currency.
 Bitcoin became one of the first digital currencies to use peer-to-peer technology to facilitate instant payments.
 Thanks to blockchain, it also became the first digital currency to solve the problem of double spending.
 More importantly, Bitcoin seems to be controlled by absolutely nobody and unable to be manipulated.